PhilosophyFind a programme

 Professor Samir Okasha, (Professor), Epistemology and metaphysics; philosophy of biology; philosophy of science.; philosophy of social science; rational choice theory

-Dr Giles Pearson, (Senior Lecturer), Aesthetics; ancient philosophy; ethics.
+Dr Giles Pearson, (Senior Lecturer), Ancient philosophy (Aristotle, Plato); metaethics

 Professor Richard Pettigrew, (Professor), Formal epistemology; logic; philosophy of mathematics; rational choice theory.

-Dr Thomas Tahko, (Reader), metaphilosophy; metaphysics and epistemology; metaphysics of science; philosophical logic; philosophy of mind; philosophy of science
+Dr Tuomas Tahko, (Reader), metaphilosophy; metaphysics and epistemology; metaphysics of science; philosophical logic; philosophy of mind; philosophy of science

 September 2019 start: 1 August 2019